juanluispaz/ts-sql-query/docs/query-runners/recommended-query-runners.md

 It allows to execute the queries using a [mssql](https://www.npmjs.com/package/mssql) connection pool.

 **Supported databases**: sqlServer

-It internally uses:

-- [tedious](https://www.npmjs.com/package/tedious) for connections to SqlServer on any OS
-- [msnodesqlv8](https://www.npmjs.com/package/msnodesqlv8) for connections to SqlServer only on Windows

-**Note**: All of these implementations have a direct implementation here as alternative.

 ```ts
 import { ConnectionPool } from 'mssql'